raunaqrox/myNodeGeneralApp/README.md

  - Navbar being made from object
  - routing is from server and react is being used clientside(may not be good but different)
  - Not using flux, each react component will have its own js if it needs
+ - A general form builder using json like the navigation